Locations:

 Symptoms of low blood sugar (hypoglycemia)

-If you’re experiencing these symptoms, it’s important to eat food with carbohydrates/sugar to treat it and bring your blood sugar levels up.
+If you have these symptoms, it’s important to eat food with carbohydrates/sugar to bring your blood sugar levels up.
 If you experience these symptoms often, contact your healthcare provider.

 Symptoms of high blood sugar (hyperglycemia)

-While high blood sugar levels are most commonly caused by an issue with not having enough insulin and not an isolated glucagon issue, it’s possible to have elevated blood sugar levels from rare glucagon issues.
+High blood sugar most often results from a lack of insulin, not a glucagon issue alone.
+But it’s possible to have elevated blood sugar levels from rare glucagon issues.
 Early signs and symptoms of high blood sugar include:

 If you’re experiencing these symptoms, it’s important to see your healthcare provider.